Occupational hazard: Psychosocial hazards

 Psychosocial hazards are occupational hazards that affect someone's social life or psychological health.
 Psychosocial hazards in the workplace include occupational burnout and occupational stress, which can lead to burnout.

 According to the Mayo Clinic, symptoms of occupational burnout include a cynical attitude towards work, severe lack of motivation at work, erratic sleeping habits, and disillusionment about one's occupation.

 Physical hazards

 Physical hazards are a subtype of occupational hazards that involve environmental hazards that can cause harm with or without contact.
 Physical hazards include ergonomic hazards, radiation, heat and cold stress, vibration hazards, and noise hazards.

 Heat and cold stress

-Heat and cold stress occur when the temperature is significantly different from room temperature (68-74 degrees Fahrenheit).
+Heat and cold stress occur when the temperature is significantly different from room temperature (68–74 degrees Fahrenheit).
 When the body is exposed to heat stress, excess sweating can lead to a range of heat-related illnesses.
-Excessive cold can also lead to several cold-related illnesses like hypothermia, frost bite, etc.
+Excessive cold can lead to several cold-related illnesses such as hypothermia, frostbite, etc.